joelapablaza/digital-assets-market/README.md

 ## For this project I have decided to try PayloadCMS and these are my conclusions:

 **Pros**: **Payload CMS** offers a robust system focused on typescript, which makes it more secure when developing.
+Its backend system is comprehensive and robust, including various database drivers and integrated registration and login functionalities.

-**Cons**: **Payload CMS** is relatively new and there is no official support for Cloudinary for example.
-Although its development continues to improve, the methodology is similar to `Next.js`, although it does not offer the customized configuration alternatives that `Next.js` offers in case you need them, it is very opinionated and I found that it is much more limited than other CMSs like Strapi.
-The configuration can be a bit tedious since although it seems that you have a lot of customization freedom, in reality you don't.
+**Observations**: **Payload CMS** is constantly improving and developing, it is a relatively new solution compared to other more established alternatives in the market.
+Until recently, it lacked official integrations with cloud service providers such as AWS, Azure, or Google Cloud, and did not accept plugins for creating custom drivers, which could be a limitation in certain use cases.
+However, in the latest versions, official drivers for major cloud providers have been added.
+Although its development is improving, the methodology is similar to `Next.js`, although it does not offer the same level of customizable configuration options that `Next.js` does if needed.
+It is highly opinionated and I found it to be much more limited than other CMS solutions like Strapi.
+Configuration can be somewhat tedious as although it may seem like you have a lot of freedom for customization, in reality, you do not.

 **Conclucion**: I believe it has a lot of potential if it is going to be used in the Payload hosting service which comes with a large premium in the price.
 But to use it personally or to deploy on your own servers, I recommend using some of the more mature alternatives on the market.